IntellicessInc/union/README.md

 **If you haven't already visited [Union - Get Started](https://dev-dsp.southcentralus.cloudapp.azure.com/#get-started), we encourage you to do so to better understand the whole process.**

+### Base64 encoded binaries sent as part of JWLF
+It is possible to send binary files using JWLF too.
+To do that, you can encode binary files into base64 format and send them in the shape of string data in JWLF log.
+When receiving and parsing that data you just need to decode it and use wherever you need.

+If you want to test this scenerio, you may copy *base64-encoded-binaries-example* folder from sample data to the *writer-folder*.

+The writer app looks for csv file with metadata and encodes all other files inside of this folder.
+Once this is done, it creates JWLF log and sends it to the Union.
+On the other side, the reader app checks for new data including the base64 encoded.
+When it receives base64 encoded data, it decodes the binary files and saves them into the folder named after the csv file with metadata.

 ## Querying data by time range
 You can query data using *sinceTimestamp* and *tillTimestamp* query params.
 This way, you're capable of getting continuous real-time stream of new data.